GSA-TTS/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 **Trip name:** Identify the budget of your trip here, based on the type of project you are traveling for:

-- _Billable projects:_ for 18F and CoE, include the exact name and number of the project as it appears in [Tock](https://tock.18f.gov/projects).
+- _Billable projects:_ for TTS and CoE, include the exact name and number of the project as it appears in [Tock](https://tock.tts.gsa.gov/projects).
 For PIF billable travel, simply indicate the project is billable.
-- _All other projects:_ the fiscal year, division/organization name, and name of the event must be listed (i.e. FY25 18F KubeCon); (a list of options for the division/organization name is in cell C5 of the [TTS Budget and Accounting Lookup](https://docs.google.com/spreadsheets/d/1twEX5wrriQ3Tbn25wN4n8rZPF9h5NqRQWIskkW6xQpY/edit#gid=0)
+- _All other projects:_ the fiscal year, division/organization name, and name of the event must be listed (i.e. FY25 TTS KubeCon); (a list of options for the division/organization name is in cell C5 of the [TTS Budget and Accounting Lookup](https://docs.google.com/spreadsheets/d/1twEX5wrriQ3Tbn25wN4n8rZPF9h5NqRQWIskkW6xQpY/edit#gid=0)

 **\*Note:** If you are traveling for multiple projects (whether billable or